StafflinePeoplePlus/changeset-github-release/README.md

 This repo uses this action to create its releases so feel free to peek at `.github/workflows/main.yml` for a full example in combo with the changesets action.

-### Option
+### Options

-By default the action will automatically pick up the repo name & owner, and the package.json and CHANGELOG.md files, but if theses are in non standard locations or for some reason you need to change the repo the release happens on, then you can do so:
+By default the action will automatically pick up the repo name & owner, and the `package.json` and `CHANGELOG.md` files, but if theses are in non standard locations or for some reason you need to change the repo the release happens on, then you can do so:

 ```yaml